 Unless we’ve indicated in the original response that we are interested in taking another look at your manuscript, the answer, regretfully, is no. You are always welcome to try us on a future project.

 When should a writer think about querying a literary agent for fiction?

 A previously-unpublished writer should only query literary agents after the manuscript is:

 For non-fiction, query when you have a fully-developed proposal.

-Manuscripts should be submitted in standard format.
-Number the pages, and include your contact information on the title page.
+Manuscripts should be submitted in standard format.*

 Make sure the pages you send are final.

 Usually not.
 Our job is to evaluate manuscripts for sale, not to critique or provide feedback.
 We recommend critique partners, critique groups, or beta readers to provide feedback.